-4.2.1 Offense type may be taken FSP should take that recommendation into consideration when determining.

-4.1.2 FSP should consider risk factors if choosing to limit the extent to which particular items in a case maywill be processed.

-4.1.34.2.2 When considering backlog mitigation strategies, selecting specific Factors to consider may include offense type, success rate of the item surface, and success rate of the processing techniques with higher sensitivity instead of conducting full sequential processing may be necessary to improve efficiency and throughput.(s).
+- 4.2.1 When deciding which evidence to process first, if evidence is identified by the relevant stakeholder as probative, the FSP should take that recommendation into consideration. - 4.2.2 FSP should consider risk factors if choosing to limit the extent to which particular items in a case will be processed.
+Factors to consider may include offense type, success rate of the item surface, and success rate of the processing techniques(s).
 When selecting limited processing techniques, the FSP should consider the potential of a given technique for negatively impacting subsequent processing, selecting specific processing techniques with higher sensitivity versus conducting full sequential processing.
-At a minimum, any friction ridge detail of potential value that has been developed shall be photographed and/or retained and the integrity of the item shall be maintained for potential future examination.
-Backlog reduction may also include conducting limited processing of certain items (e.g. cartridge cases) that have a low success rate.
+At a minimum, any friction ridge detail of potential value that has been developed shall be photographed and/or retained and the integrity of the item shall be maintained for potential future examination. - 4.2.3 The FSP should communicate with the requesting stakeholder prior to limiting a processing examination, if limiting the examination will prohibit or jeopardize future additional processing.